apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 * **Set next snapshot**
   For some of the repositories, it will also PR create&merge to update to the next "snapshot" on the release branch.

+### Before the Release Pipeline is started

+#### JIRA issues creation

+Before starting the pipeline, please create the issues for the different components of the pipeline:

+* Core
+* Image
+* Operator
+* Optaplanner

+**NOTE:** There is, for now, no automatic creation/update of JIRA issues into the pipeline.
+This has to be done manually...

 ### Release pipeline parameters

 #### Minimal parameters for the release